Internship or Volunteer Placement at USICD's Office

 Examples of Possible Tasks

 Actual tasks will depend on a range of factors including your skills and background; your learning and career development needs; your interests; and USICD’s needs.
 No one intern would do all tasks listed, but most interns would be asked to implement a range of different tasks over time.
 For interns with disabilities, we will work with you to identify and implement reasonable accommodations as needed and to the extent feasible.
+For example, interns unable to use a voice phone would be waived from answering the phone.

 - Assist with designing or redesigning USICD’s website (preferably using Drupal)